harryross263/comp421/week6/README.md

-# Week 6 - several things this week!
+# Week 6 - several things this week: I can't think of a container phrase

 ## More about Reinforcement Learning